-The Flume (water log chute ride) especially is popular on hot days.
-Also, do the roller coasters and Flume early in the day before the crowds form, or at the end of the day if it’s not too hot and you don’t want to be cold for the rest of the day after getting soaked on the Flume.
+TIP #3: The Flume (water log chute ride) is especially popular on hot days.
+Also, do the roller coasters and Flume early in the day before the crowds form, or at the end of the day if it’s not hot weather.
+You don’t want to be cold for the rest of the day after getting soaked on the Flume!

 TIP #4: If you plan to leave and return later, don’t forget to get a re-entry stamp on your way out so you can get back in.

-TIP #5: Some people love the old wooden and rickety roller coaster, and some people don’t.
-It’s a classic (i.e., antique), so don’t say you haven’t been warned!
+TIP #6: Some people love the old wooden and rickety roller coaster, and some people don’t.
+It’s a “classic” (i.e., antique), so don’t say you haven’t been warned!